InaSLew/HTML-CSS/Week1/README.md

 >Visual studio is the default text editor we use in the course.
 We expect you to use this editor through the entire course.

 ### Curriculum
-Don't forget to take a look at the [HackYourFuture curriculum](https://github.com/HackYourFuture/curriculum).
-Go through it and make sure you have an idea of what you will learn at HackYourFuture :muscle:
+Don't forget to take a look at the [FooCoding curriculum](https://github.com/FooCoding/curriculum).
+Go through it and make sure you have an idea of what you will learn at FooCoding :muscle: